An Energy Wonk Comes Face-to-Face with the Real World. It isn’t Pretty

 EnergyChangemakers.com

-Track the opportunities and innovations emerging from the decentralized grid.
+Track the opportunities and innovations emerging in clean energy — from microgrids to virtual power plants.
 Sign up for my free newsletter.

 Read more from EnergyChangemakers.com